United States Customhouse (San Francisco): Construction of the present custom house

-In 1905, Eames and Young, a St. Louis architectural firm, won a national design competition for a new custom house.
+In 1905, Eames & Young, a St. Louis architectural firm won a national design competition (juried by architect Thomas Rogers Kimball) for a new custom house.
 The firm was chosen under the auspices of the Tarsney Act (1890–1912), which allowed the Treasury Department to hire private architects rather than use only government designers.
-William S. Eames and Thomas Crane Young were the firm's principals.
+William S. Eames and Thomas C. Young were the firm's principals.
 They designed the building in the Beaux Arts Classicism style, which was popular as part of the City Beautiful movement that sought to create more appealing urban centers.

 Ground was broken for the new custom house on January 28, 1906.
 Three months later, a devastating earthquake and subsequent fire decimated San Francisco.
 Because much of the city was being rebuilt simultaneously, there were severe labor and material shortages.
 As a result, construction of the custom house was not completed until 1911.

 The U.S. Custom House was listed in the National Register of Historic Places in 1975.
 After the 1989 Loma Prieta earthquake, seismic and other upgrades were made from 1993 to 1997.
 While the building continues to serve many of its original purposes, the U.S. Customs Service is now the U.S. Customs and Border Protection, part of the Department of Homeland Security.